Report: China, W.H.O. 'Slow and Ineffective' in Coronavirus Response

 The Switzerland-based Independent Panel for Pandemic Preparedness and Response said its evaluation of the start of the crisis in China “suggests that there was potential for early signs to have been acted on more rapidly.”

-Containment measures should have been implemented immediately in all countries where transmission was likely, the panel said in their critical analysis, due to be presented to the W.H.O.’s executive board.
+Containment measures should have been implemented immediately in all countries where transmission was likely, the 13-member panel said in their critical analysis, due to be presented to the W.H.O.’s executive board.

-The first cases in Wuhan occurred in November last year, according to city authorities.
+The first cases in Wuhan occurred in November last year, according to city authorities, who already stand accused of downplaying the infection rate.

+REVEALED: Chinese researchers say coronavirus infections in the city of Wuhan were at least three times as numerous as the official count. https://t.co/aOaJQRmMHR

 The cases weren’t reported to W.H.O. until December 31.
 By the time Wuhan went under lockdown on January 23, 2020 the virus had already moved to Japan, South Korea, Thailand, and the United States.